 Teaching circus is an extreme pleasure and she enjoys being a part of the next generation of performers.

-Hobbies outside of circus and magic include dance, yoga, board games, and playing with her two adorable aquatic frogs, Tristania and Steve:)
+Hobbies outside of circus and magic include dance, yoga, and board game.

 Ian was ranked fifth in the world in sports acrobatics in 1986.

 Both my parents were in the Cirque San Jose with Cheryl since before I was born.
 I was raised in a family where I heard “let me spot you” or “there’s a better way to do that” rather than “no” when I asked to do something crazy.
 I grew up with mats in my house, so I could roll all over the place.
 I love to tumble and use all of the props.
 I especially love the diabolo, and I love to keep learning and improve myself, hoping to be a master one day.
 Performing Circus Arts is always tons of fun, but teaching it to others and seeing them learn and excel gives me even more joy!
-Outside of Circus, I’m also gifted at sports and music: playing trumpet, French horn, and mellophone for the Branham High School Royal Alliance Band, and playing tennis for Branham High School as well.
+Outside of Circus, I’m also gifted at sports and music: playing trumpet, French horn, and mellophone.
 I also enjoy a variety of other physical activities including fencing, archery, and airsoft/paintball.
 I have been attending classes with Cheryl since I was 4, and I have been teaching those classes since 2014.
 While I love to teach Circus Arts to kids, it’s the implicit life lessons that they learn in the process that inspires me to keep teaching.
 Many kids learn more than just how to spin a plate or climb a rope; they learn how to cooperate with one another, how to appreciate others around them, and to always be supportive of others in their endeavors.
 On a more physical level, they learn better hand-eye coordination and gain a stronger sense of balance.
 In short, it can tremendously change their life for the better.
 I look forward to teaching your child and watching them as they excel at what they learn here at Cirque San Jose!

 I’ve been participating in circus at Cirque San Jose with Cheryl since 2006 (ever since I was going into 3rd grade).
 I started out as a shy little camper in the summer camp, after having decided to try circus out because it looked fun and awesome, then joined as a student in the year-round circus classes, improving upon my skills.
 I continued to participate in camp and classes, and began to perform in some professional shows with Cirque San Jose such as Cirque du Magique.
 In middle school, I became a counselor-in-training/assistant circus teacher, beginning to learn how to teach the skills that I’d been taught while continuing to learn new tricks.
 I then became an official counselor/teacher in the summer of 2015.
 My favorite circus skills are floor gymnastics, silks, and Spanish web, but I also love to spin poi, walk on circus balls, and juggle.
 I also have a background in music and dance, having played the piano since I was seven and having taken dance classes and performed in my school dance show.
 I fell in love with circus ever since I started, as not only did I get to learn many cool tricks that I can show off to my friends, but I also built up my sportsmanship and self-confidence.
 I love that circus highlights each individual’s strengths and avoids competition, fostering friendships and a sense of teamwork.
 Also, in addition to having improved my flexibility and strength, circus has definitely helped me to break out of my shell and discover my potential, and I’m hoping to pass these aspects on to my students through the art of circus.
 I love teaching circus, and watching students' growth, and I especially love to see the excited look in the students’ eyes when they learn a new trick and grow!